 Behavioral biometrics are well on their way to becoming a commonly utilized verification tool.
-In fact, everyone from government agents to students enrolled in an online university have probably already encountered behavioral biometrics, even if they’re not aware of it.
+In fact, everyone from government agents to students enrolled in an online university has probably already encountered behavioral biometrics, even if they’re not aware of it.

 1. Passive verification process that runs in the background